 Following a boundary reorganization in 1911, most of the Aston Union's parishes, together with those of King's Norton, became part of Birmingham Union.
 The workhouse buildings later became Highcroft hospital which provided psychiatric care.
 The surviving workhouse buildings have now been converted to residential use.

 To the east of the workhouse, on the opposite side of Union Road, the Aston Union Cottage Homes were erected in 1898-9.
 Cottage Homes were intended to provide more amenable accommodation for groups or "families" of pauper children in "villages" of purpose-built houses.
-They were introduced in the late 1860s and modeled on similar schemes in France, Germany and Switzerland.
+They were introduced in the late 1860s and modelled on similar schemes in France, Germany and Switzerland.

 The Aston Cottage Homes were designed by Franklin, Cross and Nicholls at a total cost of around £61,000.
 The foundation stone was laid by James Evans, Chairman of the Guardians on 26th July 1896.
 Their layout is shown on the 1902 map above.